Rumpunzel/rpg-thingy/characters/talents/resources.md

 ### Renown

-While resting, double your successes when working or researching with Vigor in a settlement.
+While resting, double your successes when working or researching with Vigor.

 ---